 This led to high-contrast monochrome becoming a ‘street photography look’, and remaining so even to this day.”

 I love this butterfly effect kind of stuff.
 Thinking about timelines and how something in the past led to where we are today is fascinating.

 I like the idea that a manual workaround developed for a technical analogue issue decades ago continues to affect the look of a lot of #streetphotography being uploaded to something like Instagram today.

-If you have any film photography work that you’d like to share, you might want to check out Dmitri’s site Analog Cafe.
-A place where film photographers can tell their stories, it’s open for submissions from people just like you.
+If you have any film photography work that you’d like to share, you might want to check out Dmitri’s site Analog Cafe; a place where film photographers like you can tell their stories.